gwennlbh/swarpc/README.md

       genres: "string[]",
     }).array(),
   },
-} as const satisfies ProceduresMap
+} as const satisfies ProceduresMap;
 ```

 ### 2. Register your procedures in the service worker